 Poetry: Submit up to three poems about the parenting experience.
 We prefer non-rhyming, free verse poetry that uses unique imagery, that offers thoughtful insight into the parenting experience, and that tugs a bit at the heartstrings.
 Poems will be published justified left (we cannot accommodate specialized spacing).
 Shorter poems are preferred.

 For our Blog: Submit (unpublished) post (up to 2,000 words) about parenting.
 Posts should be essay about a particular parenting experience or insight or about being a mother writer and are more relaxed in style than personal essays.
 Posts are published more often than once per month and are not paid.
 Share your wisdom.

 Book Reviews: Submit book reviews (unpublished) of books relating to motherhood.
-Address your submission to our Book Review Editor, Jennie Robertson, and submit through Submittable.
+Address your submission to Book Review Editor and submit through Submittable.
 Please include with your submission: a photo of the book cover, contact email for the book author, and a 2-4 sentence bio for yourself.